I-am-PUID-0/DUMB_docs/docs/services/riven-backend.md

 - `API_KEY`: Custom static API key.
 - `WORKERS`: Number of indexing workers.

-Each Riven env can also be set within DMB, either through the **"env"** section of the "riven_backend" within the `dmb_config.json`, or buy utilizing methods defined in the [Configuration](../features/configuration.md) section of the docs.
+Each Riven env can also be set within DUMB, either through the **"env"** section of the "riven_backend" within the `dumb_config.json`, or buy utilizing methods defined in the [Configuration](../features/configuration.md) section of the docs.